void-ppc/void-ppc-docs/src/installation/live-images/partitions.md

 ## OpenPOWER

+**Necessary partitions:**

+- Root partition (`/`)

 Since OpenPOWER systems use the Petitboot stack, which runs in a simple Linux system, you're free to choose any partitioning model that environment supports.

-The `/boot` partition must be mountable from it.
-Usually this means a GPT with an `ext4` /boot on it will be safe.
+If you intend to use a root file system that is not mountable within the Petitboot environment, you will also need to make a separate `/boot` partition with a supported filesystem (e.g. `ext4`).
+This is notably the case for `btrfs` (page size msimatch, Void uses `4 kB` and Petitboot environment generally uses `64 kB`) or out of tree filesystems such as `zfs`.

 ## SLOF

+**Necessary partitions:**

+- `PowerPC PReP Boot` (contains bootloader executable)
+- Root partition (`/`)

 On pSeries, virtual machines and so on, the default recommended choice is a MBR.
 On newer versions of SLOF, GPT will also work (and in virtual machines it does), but MBR is a safe choice.

-In order to boot, you will need to create a `PowerPC PReP Boot` partition (type 41 on MBR), sized around 10MB. **If using MBR, you will also need to mark it bootable.**
+In order to boot, you will need to create a `PowerPC PReP Boot` partition (type 41 on MBR), big enough to fit the GRUB (or another bootloader) executable.
+Typically, around 1MB should be way more than enough. **If using MBR, you will also need to mark it bootable.** This is the partition the installer will ask you to select when installing the bootloader.

+**The PReP boot partition is never your `/boot` partition.** In fact, this partition is not even mounted, and is too small to fit anything but the GRUB ELF executable.
+The GRUB configuration file will be present in `/boot/grub` which will be on the `/` partition, unless you make a separate `/boot`.

 Example:

 ```
 # fdisk /dev/sdX
 o # MBR, g for GPT
-n # new partition for PReP boot; make it 10 megabytes
+n # new partition for PReP boot; make it 1 megabyte
 t # change partition type to PowerPC PReP boot
 n # new partition for /
 a # set first partition bootable